 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.

-Job Opportunities for Airline Pilots, Copilots, and Flight Engineers
+Is There Job Demand for Airline Pilots, Copilots, and Flight Engineers?

-There were about 84,000 jobs for Airline Pilot, Copilot, or Flight Engineer in 2016 (in the United States).
+In 2016, there was an estimated number of 84,000 jobs in the United States for Airline Pilot, Copilot, or Flight Engineer.
 New jobs are being produced at a rate of 3.5% which is below the national average.
 The Bureau of Labor Statistics predicts 2,900 new jobs for Airline Pilot, Copilot, or Flight Engineer by 2026.
 The BLS estimates 8,100 yearly job openings in this field.

 The states with the most job growth for Airline Pilot, Copilot, or Flight Engineer are Florida, New Jersey, and Georgia.
 Watch out if you plan on working in Wyoming, West Virginia, or New Hampshire.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Airline Pilot, Copilot, or Flight Engineer
+Salary for an Airline Pilot, Copilot, or Flight Engineer

 Airline Pilots, Copilots, and Flight Engineers who work in Michigan, Nevada, or Oregon, make the highest salaries.